Jutho/TensorOperations.jl/docs/src/index.md

     package wide setting via `enable_blas()` and `disable_blas()`.
 If BLAS is disabled or cannot be applied (e.g. non-matching or non-standard numerical types), Strided.jl is also used for the contraction.
-*   A package wide cache for storing temporary arrays that are generated when evaluating complex tensor expressions within the `@tensor` macro (based on the implementation of [LRUCache](https://github.com/JuliaCollections/LRUCache.jl)).
-By default, the cache is allowed to use up to the minimum of either 1GB or 25% of the total memory.

 ## Tensor operations